 Making this jam is so super simple and easy — and the best part is that you can have fresh jam in as little as 30 minutes.

-So far, we have used this to make delicious ABS sandwiches (almond butter, strawberry jam), ice cream topping, and homemade strawberry butter (which goes great on top of fresh oatmeal pancakes or Belgium waffles).
+So far, we have used this to make delicious ABS sandwiches (almond butter, strawberry jam), ice cream topping, and homemade strawberry butter (which goes great on top of fresh oatmeal pancakes or Belgian waffles).

 Here is the handy dandy recipe!
 I hope you love this as much as I do.
+If you need jars to store your jelly in, these work perfectly for the freezer or the fridge.

 Looking for other jam and jelly recipes?
 Check these out!